Ameer-Daraghmeh/To-do-list-/README.md

 # To-do-list
-Mini to do list that I made as my first web app project while learning the mern stack using : nodejs, expressjs, mongodb,.
+Mini to do list that I made as my first web app project while learning the mern stack<br> this project using : nodejs, expressjs, mongodb,.

 #Screenshots